corentin-regent/rate-control/docs/bucket-groups.rst

 Composite buckets
 -----------------

+What happens under the hood in the above example is that the rate limiter groups the two buckets in a :class:`.BucketGroup`, which does the job of watching the replenishments for each of the underlying buckets.

-:class:`.BucketGroup` is a subclass of :class:`.Bucket`.
+:class:`.BucketGroup` is a subclass of :class:`.Bucket`,
-Therefore, everything you may do with buckets, you can also do with bucket groups, may it be consuming tokens, waiting for refill, or even forming token groups of token groups!
+therefore everything you may do with buckets, you can also do with bucket groups, may it be consuming tokens, waiting for refill, or even forming token groups of token groups!